 What kind of pregnancy tests can you take?

-A beta HCG test requires you to place a test stick in your urine flow.
+A beta HCG pregnancy test requires you to place a test stick in your urine flow.
 Other tests have a urine collection cup where you can dip a pregnancy stick or collect urine from a dropper to be placed on the test stick.

 You can get the results as soon as two minutes, or sometimes slightly longer.